lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Sizing calculations
 -------------------

-Spawn allows to invoke the EnergyPlus zone sizing calculations and to retrieve sizing data in Modelica for each thermal zone and for groups of thermal zones, the latter taking into account load diversity as needed for system sizing.
+Spawn allows for invoking the EnergyPlus zone and system sizing calculations to retrieve sizing data in Modelica for each thermal zone and for groups of thermal zones, the latter taking into account load diversity as needed for system sizing.
-The sizing data are sensible and latent cooling loads, heating loads, minimum outdoor air flow rates, corresponding outdoor conditions needed for sizing of central air handlers or central cooling and heating plants, and the times when the sizing conditions occur.
+The sizing data are sensible and latent cooling loads, heating loads, zone temperature and humidity set points used for sizing, minimum outdoor air flow rates, corresponding outdoor temperature and humidity at design loads, and the times when the design sizing conditions occur.

 During the EnergyPlus sizing calculations, no time-dependent data of Modelica is used.
 Thus, any supply air flow rate, infiltration, interzonal air exchange or internal loads modeled in Modelica is not taken into account in the sizing calculation, and users need to add such contributions to the results obtained by EnergyPlus.
-*To be discussed:* Infiltration, interzonal air exchange and internal loads that are specified in the EnergyPlus idf file is taken into account in the sizing calculation.
+In addition, infiltration and interzonal air exchange specified in the EnergyPlus idf file are also not considered.
+However, internal loads specified in the idf file are taken into account in the sizing calculation.

 Sizing specifications
 ^^^^^^^^^^^^^^^^^^^^^

-For the zone sizing calculations, EnergyPlus uses the sizing specified in the idf file.
+For the zone sizing calculations, EnergyPlus uses the sizing objects specified in the idf file.
 Thus, idf objects such as
+``Sizing:Zone``,
+``Sizing:Parameter``,
+``DesignSpecification:OutdoorAir``,
+``SimulationControl``,
 ``SizingPeriod:DesignDay``,
-``Sizing:Parameter``,
-``SizingPeriod:WeatherFileDays``,
+``SizingPeriod:WeatherFileDays``, and
-``SizingPeriod:WeatherFileConditionType`` and
+``SizingPeriod:WeatherFileConditionType``
-``DesignSpecification:OutdoorAir``
 may be used.
 However, whether a sizing is performed is determined by a Modelica parameter.
 Note that